The Tree of Man

 The Tree of Man is the fourth published novel by the Australian novelist and 1973 Nobel Prize-winner, Patrick White.

+Plot

 It is a domestic drama chronicling the lives of the Parker family and their changing fortunes over many decades.
 It is steeped in Australian folklore and cultural myth, and is recognised as the author's attempt to infuse the idiosyncratic way of life in the remote Australian bush with some sense of the cultural traditions and ideologies that the epic history of Western civilisation has bequeathed to Australian society in general.
 "When we came to live [in Castle Hill, Sydney]", White wrote, in an attempt to explain the novel, "I felt the life was, on the surface, so dreary, ugly, monotonous, there must be a poetry hidden in it to give it a purpose, and so I set out to discover that secret core, and The Tree of Man emerged.".
 The title comes from A. E. Housman's poetry cycle A Shropshire Lad, lines of which are quoted in the text.

 The novel is one of three by White included in 1001 Books You Must Read Before You Die.
 The others are Voss and The Living and the Dead.

 The first part of the book was translated into Mandarin by Jin Liqun, a Chinese literary scholar who subsequently joined the World Bank and eventually became the first President of the Asian Infrastructure Investment Bank.